What’s your water like?

 IRON AND MANGANESE STAINING

 Water is a natural solvent and given the needed time and conditions, it will dissolve anything it comes in contact with.
 That’s why, depending on where you live, your water can contain iron or manganese which can cause rusty-orange or black staining.
 You’ll see the stains on clothes, fixtures, sinks, tubs, water-using appliances and toilets.

 A free water analysis is a great way to get started.

 If water has a low pH, you can see the tell-tale, blue-green stains.
-These stains are most noticeable on white surfaces that your water comes in contact with such as sinks, tubs and showers, toilets and even white clothing.
+These stains are most noticeable on white surfaces that your water comes in contact with such as sinks, tubs and showers, toilets, and even white clothing.
 More importantly, the corrosive water will thin copper tubing to the point of pin holes occurring, resulting in structural damage and increased risk of flooding.
 Strategies for combating this depend on the severity of the corrosive water.

 BACTERIA AND VIRUSES

 Bacteria comes in many forms, including coliform bacteria and more concerning forms such as E. Coli and cryptosporidium.
 According to the Centers for Disease Control and Prevention, there could be as many as 12 million cases of waterborne acute gastrointestinal illness annually in the United States alone.
-These illnesses are frequently caused by bacteria, viruses and protozoa that make their way into the water supply.
+These illnesses are frequently caused by bacteria, viruses, and protozoa that make their way into the water supply.
 Even well operated, state-of-the-art treatment plants cannot ensure that drinking water is entirely free of microbial pathogens.